Lee Ming-liang

-Lee Ming-liang (李明亮 (Lǐ Míngliàng); born 26 June 1936) is a Taiwanese geneticist who led the Department of Health from 2000 to 2002.
+Lee Ming-liang (李明亮 (Lǐ Míngliàng); born 26 June 1936) is a Taiwanese biochemist, molecular biologist, and geneticist who led the Department of Health from 2000 to 2002.
 After Lee left office, Taiwan was hit by the 2003 SARS outbreak, and he was named to a committee convened to research the disease.

+Education

+After graduating from National Tainan First Senior High School, Lee studied medicine at National Taiwan University and received his Doctor of Medicine (M.D.) in 1962.
+He then pursued advanced studies in the United States, where he attended the University of Rochester, completed his pediatric residency at Duke University, and, in 1969, earned a Ph.D. in biochemistry and molecular biology from the University of Miami on a scholarship.
+His doctoral dissertation, completed under Karl H. Muench, was titled, "Studies on prolyl transfer ribonucleic acid synthetase of escherichia coli".

 Academic career

-Lee studied medicine at National Taiwan University, and later attended the University of Rochester in the United States.
 With the exception of two years spent researching and teaching at the University of Cambridge in England, Lee worked in New York until his return to Taiwan in 1992.
 Two years later, Cheng Yen established Tzu Chi University and named Lee president.